I Will Always Love You (Whitney Houston recording): Commercial performance

 Houston's single sold approximately 400,000 copies in its second week at the top of the charts, making it the best-selling song in a single week surpassing Bryan Adams' "(Everything I Do) I Do It for You".
 It broke its own record in the following three weeks, peaking at 632,000 copies in the week ending on December 27, 1992.
 The January 9, 1993, issue of Billboard reported it had broken its own record for most copies sold in a single week for any song in the Nielsen SoundScan era.
 This record was broken by Elton John's "Candle in the Wind 1997/Something About the Way You Look Tonight", which sold 3.4 million in the final week of September 1997.
-"I Will Always Love You" was certified four times Platinum in the U.S. for shipments of over 4 million copies by the Recording Industry Association of America (RIAA) on January 12, 1993, making Houston the first female artist with a single to reach that level in RIAA history.
+"I Will Always Love You" was certified four times Platinum in the U.S. for shipments of over 4 million copies by the Recording Industry Association of America (RIAA) on January 12, 1993, making Houston the first solo artist with a single to reach that level in RIAA history as well as the only female artist to achieve that feat.
+It was also just the second single after "We Are the World" to reach four million certified units in the United States.
 According to Nielsen SoundScan, as of 2009, the single had sold 4,591,000 copies, and had become the second best-selling physical single in the US.
 On January 12, 2022, the single was certified Diamond by the RIAA for selling 10 million equivalent sales units from sales and streams, becoming the second-eldest song in history to do so after Queen's "Bohemian Rhapsody" and the third song overall in the 20th century to do so, preceded by "Bohemian Rhapsody" and Mariah Carey's 1994 Christmas single, "All I Want for Christmas is You".
-With this accomplishment, Houston became only the third female artist to have a diamond single and album after Carey and Taylor Swift.
+With this accomplishment, Houston became only the third female artist to have a diamond single and album in the United States.
 In June 2025, three years after its last certification, the song was certified eleven times platinum by the RIAA for equivalent sales of 11 million copies.